 Spot Removal

-Use spot removal to remove all blemishes, dust, and marks.
+When people say, “We can fix that in Photoshop” this is what they mean.
+All blemishes, dust, and marks can be removed using the spot removal tools.
 Ensure you select the right layer when working with spot removal in Adobe Photoshop.

 Tonal Adjustments

-Step 7: Add Shadow to Your Product Photography Images in Photoshop
+Step 7: Add Shadow to Your Product Images

 Creating a shadow for your product in Photoshop transforms your edit from a flat image to a three-dimensional photo.
 Adding this extra element makes it look like the product is jumping out of the image.